 AUPRICA is an internationally recognized that supports the autonomy and interdependence of each of the member universities, and the common values are promoted in the development of each of them, for the benefit of cooperation between them, becoming a generating network of knowledge and to achieve various methodological research scientific knowledge.

-It is intended to develop shared visions of all associated Universities, build trust and flexibility in the exchange of research, science, experiments, and build up academically- oriented policy frameworks, educational and other institutional arrangements, and being able to respond to the challenges, scope, and development of the region.
+It is intended to develop shared visions of all Associated Universities, build trust and flexibility in the exchange of research, science, experiments, and build up academically- oriented policy frameworks, educational and other institutional arrangements, and being able to respond to the challenges, scope, and development of the region.

-The association aims to achieve a higher level of organizational effectiveness, aimed at reaching higher positions, while respecting the institutional differences and join a new regional and competitive environment.
+The association aims to achieve a higher level of organizational effectiveness, aimed at reaching higher positions while respecting the institutional differences and join a new regional and competitive environment.

 This, in turn, demands unity and synergy to respond to new regional scenarios, and that would lead to alliances and bridges to facilitate increase, quantitatively and qualitatively, the function of universities in the regional context.
 In a positive and innovative environment, universities play a critical role as successful and competitive regional companies.

-AUPRICA, based on the strengths achieved over the years, articulates and leads, together with other actors and cross-border organizations, the impact on multiple projects and programs that contribute to common interrelation positioning of each of the universities at regional level.
+AUPRICA, based on the strengths achieved over the years, articulates and leads, together with other actors and cross-border organizations, the impact on multiple projects and programs that contribute to common interrelation positioning of each of the universities at the regional level.